Mercutio3/mini-chat-server/README.md

     ./testUtils runs tests on helper functions used by other files.

-Alternatively, run "make test" to build and run tests.
-The call will fail if any test fails.

 Due to Valgrind not being available on macOS, ASan and LSan are used to detect memory leaks and buffer overflows.
 To enable them, simply change line 2 of the Makefile from:

-    CFLAGS = -Wall -Wextra -Werror -g -Iinclude
+    CXXFLAGS = -Wall -Wextra -Werror -g -Iinclude

 to

-    CFLAGS = -Wall -Wextra -Werror -g -Iinclude -fsanitize=address
+    CXXFLAGS = -Wall -Wextra -Werror -g -Iinclude -fsanitize=address

-then run "make clean && make" to recompile everything.
+then run `make clean && make` to recompile everything.

 ## Limitations

-    - As mentioned above, due to the kqueue interface being a macOS implementation of Linux's epoll, the server only runs on macOS.
 - Only plain text messages supported
 - Unencrypted communication
 - No spam protection
 - No user registration/passwords
 - No GUI client
 - May not scale to hundreds/thousands of clients
-    - Only supports UTF-8 (input is verified)
+- Only supports UTF-8 (input is validated)

 ## Debugging

-You can enable debug logging to print additional output at all times.
+You can enable debug logging to print additional output and setup logs.
 Simply change line 2 of the Makefile from:

-    CFLAGS = -Wall -Wextra -Werror -g -Iinclude
+    CXXFLAGS = -Wall -Wextra -Werror -g -Iinclude

 to

-    CFLAGS = -Wall -Wextra -Werror -g -Iinclude -DDEBUG
+    CXXFLAGS = -Wall -Wextra -Werror -g -Iinclude -DDEBUG

-and run "make clean && make" to re-compile everything.
+and run `make clean && make` to re-compile everything.

+## Version

+The current version is defined in `include/version.hpp` as `CHAT_APP_VERSION`.

+## C Version

+As mentioned above, please see the `main` branch for the C server.
+The C server only works on macOS due to its use of `kqueue` for event handling.